Take a look around the Stair Arms – a former coaching inn just a short drive outside Edinburgh

 All of the bedrooms have been remodelled and redecorated within the last four years.
 The style is fresh and modern with a distinctly Scottish touch.

-We had been put in one of the rooms at the rear of the hotel, which overlook the large garden.
-It was quiet when we were there, but I’m not sure if it would be busier in the warmer months.
+I would be spending the night in one of the rooms at the rear of the hotel, which overlook the large garden.
+It was quiet during my visit, but I’m not sure if it would be busier in the warmer months.

 As I mentioned, the room has a large comfortable double bed with crisp white bedlinen.
 There is high speed WiFi throughout the hotel, and the signal in our room was good.